 Scholar Incentive Awards will be given to eligible students for a maximum of three years or six semesters of continuous enrollment in a four-year program.
-Award amounts and criteria can be viewed at http://www.nyit.edu/financial_aid/scholarships/nyit.
+Award amounts and criteria can be viewed at Financial Aid - NYIT Scholarships.

 Academic Achievement Scholarship